hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step4-run.md

-Although the code is intended to be a plugin for kubectl, it can also be run as a regular Go Command Line Interface (CLI) application.
+Although the code is intended to be a plugin for kubectl, it can also be run as a regular Go command-line Interface (CLI) application.

 `go run cmd/kubectl-example/main.go`{{execute}}